 Wednesday night, some of the group signed out of dinner and attended a Shakespeare play.
 We had tried to rally together as many people as possible for the outing, and though we didn't convince everyone, there would have only been about ten people left at dinner.

 The play was put on by a Shakespeare company based in Oxford, who apparently choose a different play each summer.
-We saw The Twelfth Night
+We saw

 .
-For those who don't know it, Amanda Bynes did a truly excellent job making it modern in She's The Man
+For those who don't know it, Amanda Bynes did a truly excellent job making it modern in

 .
 Though Amanda Bynes wasn't there, and it was all performed in the flowery language Shakespeare wrote it in, there were still a couple of twists.